vfr750y/Cost-Optimized-Ethereum-Node-On-Azure/README.md

 [![Provider: Azure](https://img.shields.io/badge/Provider-Azure-blue)](https://azure.microsoft.com/)
 [![IaC: Terraform](https://img.shields.io/badge/IaC-Terraform-purple)](https://www.terraform.io/)

-Managed node providers (Infura, Alchemy, QuickNode) are excellent but expensive at scale.
-This project provides a **production-ready framework** to host your own Ethereum Light Nodes on Azure for a fraction of the cost.
+This project provides a **production-ready framework** to host your own Ethereum Light Nodes on Azure enabling direct blockchain interactions for a fraction of the cost of a full node without relying on a managed node provider such as Infura or Alchemy.

 ### 💰 Estimated Monthly Infrastructure Costs (Azure 2026)

-This project leverages **Azure Container Instances (ACI)** to provide a serverless, "pay-as-you-go" infrastructure.
-By avoiding dedicated VMs and using Tailscale for private networking, we eliminate the need for expensive Load Balancers and Public IPs. **The costs shown below are for 100% utilization.** The light node containerised Azure resources can be deployed when neeeded using the latest checkpoint block route to avoid startup overheads for CPU and data transfer.
+This project leverages **Azure Container Instances (ACI)** to provide a simplified, serverless, "pay-as-you-go" infrastructure.
+By avoiding dedicated VMs and using Tailscale for private networking, we eliminate the need for expensive Load Balancers and Public IPs and complex networking and security configuration. **The costs shown below are for 100% utilization.** The light node containerised Azure resources can be deployed when neeeded using the latest checkpoint block route to avoid startup overheads for CPU and data transfer.
 Stop the container group to stop billing.

 | Resource Component        | Minimum (Low Traffic) | Maximum Monthly Cost | Recommended (Production) | Maximum Monthly Cost |
 | :------------------------ | :-------------------- | :----------- | :----------------------- | :------------------- |